 - are placed with primary care providers to complete requirements in medicine and pediatrics and family medicine

-- participate in a 7-day Orientation to the Durham Community
+- participate in an Orientation to the Durham Community

 - give a half day of service to a community agency of their choice that is serving an underserved population

 - receive didactic sessions on population health improvement

 - continue leadership training with peer teaching during the seminar

 Who are the PCLT staff?
 Who should I contact with a question?

 Melissa Graham is the Program Coordinator.
 It's usually best to e-mail her with a question.
 E-mail Barbara Sheline, PCLT Director, with any questions about the curriculum.